-Energy Star Certification & Green Leasing Grant Program Overview
+Energy Star Certification & Green Leasing Grant Overview

-Grant funds are available to assist commercial buildings (office and multifamily housing) with ENERGY STAR certification.
-Funds can be used to offset the costs of electric energy-efficiency, water-efficiency, and retrofitting measures, and for professional services required to achieve ENERGY STAR Certification.
+Grant award funds are available to assist commercial buildings (office and multifamily housing) with achieving ENERGY STAR certification.
+Funds can be used to offset the costs of electric energy-efficiency, water-efficiency, natural gas and retrofitting measures, and for professional services required to achieve ENERGY STAR Certification.

-The grant program targets office buildings and multifamily housing that are built prior to March 23, 2016, that are located in Prince George’s County, and are in the Pepco service territory.
+The grant targets office buildings and multifamily housing that are built prior to March 23, 2016, that are in Prince George’s County, and are in the Pepco and or Washington Gas service territory.
 Definitions for eligible office buildings and multifamily housing will follow the subset of building types as defined and listed on ENERGY STAR’s list of Property types eligible to receive the 1-100 ENERGY STAR score.

-Office buildings and multifamily housing (commercial buildings) located in Prince George’s County are welcome to apply, however of particular interest are commercial buildings that meet the following criteria:
+Office buildings and multifamily housing (commercial buildings) located in Prince George’s County are welcome to apply.
+The commercial properties should meet the following criteria:

-- Are located in the Pepco service territory;
+- Properties must be in the Pepco and/ or Washington Gas service territory;

 - Have applied to ALL applicable Pepco’s and or Washington Gas’ applicable commercial energy efficiency programs, if applying for electric and/or natural gas incentives;

 - Has or will perform, at minimum, an American Society of Heating, Refrigeration, and Air-Conditioning Engineers (ASHRAE) Level 2 Commercial audit or demonstrably equivalent, if applying for electric and/or natural gas incentives;

 - Has or will apply for Energy Star Certification on or after March 23rd, 2016.